 - Options trading broker – these are contracts through which a seller gives the buyer the right but not the obligation, to buy or sell a specified number of shares at a predetermined price within a set time period.
 Options are derivatives, which means their value is derived from the value of an underlying investment.

-- Individual Retirement Account (IRA) – is classified as a tax-advantaged investment tool that retirees use or utilize to earmark funds for their retirement savings.
+- Individual Retirement Account (IRA) – is classified as a tax-advantaged investment tool that retirees use or utilise to earmark funds for their retirement savings.
 There are a lot of retirement options available for you, so check out or consult a financial advisor.

 Specific types of brokers